cloudflare/next-on-pages/.changeset/loud-owls-remember.md

 '@cloudflare/next-on-pages': patch
 ---

-runBuild should exit with 1 on unexpected errors (when watch mode is disabled)
+exit with exit status 1 on build unexpected errors (when watch mode is disabled)